mitrefccace/iam/README.md

 ### Prepare and Configure Apache Tomcat

-Apache Tomcat assumes a desired installation directory of `/opt/tomcat`.
+Apache Tomcat assumes a default installation directory of `/opt/tomcat`.
 This is the recommended location.
 If you change it, make sure you change the associated configuration and property files mentioned above.

 To install Apache Tomcat: